SeisComP/seiscomp/doc/base/sdk-python-examples.rst

 Summary
 -------

-Example client that connects to a record stream service and dumps the content to stdout.
+Example client that connects to a RecordStream service and dumps the content to stdout.

 Goal
 ----

-Illustrate the basic record stream concepts.
+Illustrate the basic RecordStream concepts.

 Script
 ------